PeetThesing/ThePeet/README.md

-# Welcome on my Profil-Page
+# ✨ Hi!
+Welcome!
-✨ Its nice to meet you here.
-I'll tell you important and unimportant stuff about m
+Its nice to meet you here.
+I'll tell you important and unimportant stuff about me.

 ## 👩🏻‍💻 I'm currently becoming a web-developer.
 <img src="angry-cat.gif"  width="15%" height="15%">